-To make things even better, anything goes at the beaches and no one judges.
-Which means no matter your size, you don’t need to feel self-conscious in your own bathing suit when local grandmas are rocking itty bitty bikinis.
+To make things even better, anything goes at the beaches, and no one judges.
+This means no matter your size; you don’t need to feel self-conscious in your own bathing suit when local grandmas are rocking itty bitty bikinis.
 So take off your cover-up and soak up the sun!

 2. It’s Incredibly Safe

-Safety is probably the top concern for all female travellers, solo or not.
-Being a solo traveller I always find myself with my guard up; waiting to be harassed, followed or scammed.
+Safety is probably the top concern for all female travelers, solo or not.
+Being a solo traveler, I always find myself with my guard up, waiting to be harassed, followed, or scammed.
 But it didn’t happen once during my time in Zadar.
-In fact, I felt so safe that I went swimming by myself, in the ocean, at 1am (and no, I wasn’t a drunk and being stupid).
+In fact, I felt so safe that I went swimming by myself, in the ocean, at 1 am (and no, I wasn’t a drunk and being stupid).

 3. Amazing Day Bars

 As girls, we like to go out, but often we don’t feel comfortable doing so by ourselves.
 Bring on Zadar’s day bars!
 Not only is it totally fine to go alone, but they are awesome.
-My two favourites are the Garden Bar; located in Old Town with comfortable chairs and even mattresses on a platform to lie down and enjoy your drink (cough-cough, power nap).
+My two favorites are the Garden Bar, located in Old Town with comfortable chairs and even mattresses on a platform to lie down and enjoy your drink (cough-cough, power nap).

-And further away in the Arbanasi neighbourhood, Tequila Sunrise with fresh, cheap, food (get the chicken sandwich!) and cliff jumping.
+And further away in the Arbanasi neighborhood, Tequila Sunrise with fresh, cheap food (get the chicken sandwich!) and cliff jumping.

 4. So Many Options for Day Trips

-One of my favourite things to look for anywhere I visit is how close it is to other attractions.
-It’s always great to have a place to base yourself where you can take day trips and not have to worry about repacking every second day.
+One of my favorite things to look for anywhere I visit is how close it is to other attractions.
+It’s always great to have a place to base yourself on taking day trips and not having to worry about repacking every second day.
 Zadar is perfect for this.

-All within easy day trip distance are: Plitvice National Park, Krka National Park (you can swim in the waterfalls!), Kornati Islands National Park, and Paklencia National Park.
+All within easy day-trip distance are Plitvice National Park, Krka National Park (you can swim in the waterfalls!), Kornati Islands National Park, and Paklenica National Park.
 Other great day trip options include Sibenik, Pag Island, Dugi Otok, and Biograd.
-For the most part there are tours leaving from town to all of the above, but it’s also pretty easy to take the bus (or a boat) to these destinations on your own as well.
+For the most part, tours are leaving from town to all of the above, but it’s also pretty easy to take the bus (or a boat) to these destinations on your own as well.